ponylang/rfcs/text/0000-string-array-trim.md

 # How We Teach This

-* We should extend the Pony pattern about [limiting string allocations](https://github.com/ponylang/pony-patterns/blob/master/performance/limiting-string-allocations.md) to include a section about using `trim` and `trimmed`.
+* We should extend the Pony pattern about [limiting string allocations](https://github.com/ponylang/pony-patterns/blob/master/performance/limiting-string-allocations.md) to include a section about using `trim` and `trim_in_place`.

-* We should lead by example, using `trim` and `trimmed` wherever applicable in the standard library and official Pony examples.
+* We should lead by example, using `trim` and `trim_in_place` wherever applicable in the standard library and official Pony examples.

 # Drawbacks